 The placenta is your unborn baby’s life support system and plays a key role in its development.
-It connects the mother to the fetus through the umbilical cord and carries out the functions your fetus cannot perform by itself (2).
+It connects the mother to the fetus through the umbilical cord during gestation period and carries out the functions your fetus cannot perform by itself (2).

 Functions Of The Placenta During Pregnancy

 - Supplying oxygen and output of co2 is done via simple diffusion (respiratory) and nutrients to the fetus via the umbilical cord (nutritive).

 - Clearing out waste products, such as urea, creatinine, uric acid from the fetus (excretory).

 - Metabolizing and releasing food substances and required products into the maternal and fetal blood circulations.